 Advantages of Blockchain in Trade Finance:

 A blockchain is basically a decentralized distributed ledger spread across multiple nodes.
-Sharing documents among counterparties, therefore, becomes quick and error-free with the digitized data otherwise stored in piles of paper.
+Therefore, sharing documents among counterparties becomes quick and error-free with the digitized data otherwise stored in piles of paper.
 Blockchain-based products for trade finance automates business processes by the implementation of the pre-programmed protocol, smart contracts.
-The smart contracting capabilities of the Ethereum blockchain platform validates transactions and reduces costs of going through intermediary agents.
+The smart contracting capabilities of the Ethereum blockchain platform validates transactions and reduces the costs of going through intermediary agents.

-Blockchain lowers operating cost for financial organizations and the finance ecosystem.
-It has achieved a breakthrough in providing corporates access to supply chain financing that was previously unavailable to them.
+Blockchain lowers the operating cost for financial organizations and the finance ecosystem.
+It has achieved a breakthrough in providing corporates access to supply chain financing previously unavailable to them.
 This leads to not only better working capital management for businesses but also greater accountability to auditors.

-Blockchain and blockchain products support Letter of Credit, Bank Guarantees, Pre-shipment loans and Discounting methods common in trade finance today.
-The best of these products merge seamlessly with core systems of banks and ERPs of corporate by utilizing comprehensive sets of APIs.
+Blockchain and blockchain products support Letter of Credit, Bank Guarantees, Pre-shipment loans, and Discounting methods common in trade finance today.
+The best of these products merge seamlessly with core systems of banks and ERPs of corporate by utilizing comprehensive APIs.

 The advent of blockchain in this sector has presented an end-to-end trade finance network preferred by banks and their corporate clients.
 It facilitates trade finance practices directly between trade participants, increasing efficiency in the market.
-Businesses are increasingly opting for a better connected, transparent, and highly automated open infrastructure that will facilitate more efficient trade finance processes.
-This is achievable by creating a reliable environment for permissioned interactions between B2B networks, corporations, and service providers.
+Businesses are increasingly opting for a better connected, transparent, and highly automated open infrastructure to facilitate more efficient trade finance processes.
+This is achievable by creating a reliable environment for permission interactions between B2B networks, corporations, and service providers.
 Industries, especially those that deal in luxury items such as art or diamonds, are poised to benefit from a monitored business environment such as blockchain consortia.
-Be it a seasoned player like De Beers, or a new-comer like Diamante, diamond industry participants are ready to try out their chance with a blockchain diamond consortium.
+Be it a seasoned player like De Beers or a new-comer like Diamante; diamond industry participants are ready to try out their chance with a blockchain diamond consortium.

 From a security point of view, blockchain enables simple, secured share trade-related data between different financial institutions.
 Each transaction is verified within the network using independently verified complex cryptography.
 By making it easier to exchange trade-related data and delivering financing to the entire ecosystem, blockchain could become the next big game-changer for trade finance.